Welcome to Project 2013B, a project connecting people with matching 2013B 'Duplicated Serial Number' star notes.

 Location of B seal denoting New York Federal Reserve Note |

-This 'star' denotes that the bill is a replacement banknote.
-A replacement banknote, commonly referred to as a star note, is a banknote that is printed to replace a faulty one (where something went wrong in the printing process), and is used as a control mechanism for governments or monetary authorities to know the exact number of banknotes being printed.
+The 'star' after the serial number indicates that the bill is a replacement banknote.
+A replacement banknote, commonly referred to as a star note, is a banknote that is printed to replace another banknote and is used as a control mechanism for governments or monetary authorities to know the exact number of banknotes being printed.
+The bills being replaced could be faulty ones (where something went wrong in the printing process) or to replace bills that are so worn out that the government pulls them from circulation and destroys them.

 |